apache/seatunnel/docs/en/start-v2/locally/deployment.md

 sh bin/install-plugin.sh 2.3.7
 ```

 Typically, you do not need all the connector plugins.
 You can specify the required plugins by configuring `config/plugin_config`.
 For example, if you want the sample application to work properly, you will need the `connector-console` and `connector-fake` plugins.
-You can modify the `plugin.properties` configuration file as follows:
+You can modify the `plugin_config` configuration file as follows:

 ```plugin_config
 --seatunnel-connectors--